Journey's End

 The commitment of running D&H is extensive.
 The hours are long and the cost is high, says Lisa.
 “But this is our calling.”

-As people begin to drift away in pairs and small groups, I linger for a moment, watching as the restaurant empty of its final patrons.
-Finally, Lisa has cleared the last well-wisher and I make my approach.
 I introduce myself, hand her my card.
 See reads off “Hope and Generosity Tour,” with a question mark in there somewhere, “well that’s an awful nice sentiment,” she says.
-I ask if I can have a few more moments of her time, though visible weary from the day’s meal preparation, she agrees.
+I ask if I can have a few more moments of her time, though visibly weary from the day’s meal preparation, she agrees.

 “I just have a few questions,” I say.
 “How many people were you prepared to feed today?”